 We chose to stay in a cottage on the North Yorkshire Moors for our Easter holidays this year.
 It’s a place that’s close to our hearts.
 Mr P grew up on the Yorkshire coast, where the moors meet the sea, at Robin Hood’s Bay.
 His parents moved down south 6 years ago, so the last time we visited this part of the world properly was when the 7yo was only 18 months old, and the 5yo was a speck in my tummy!
-It was about time that we showed them the glories of the Yorkshire moors and the stunning coastline…and caught up with a few friends along the way.
+It was about time that we showed them the glories of the Yorkshire moors and the stunning coastline…and discovered some great kid-friendly activities in North Yorkshire.

 On arrival we found out that our dog-friendly self-catering cottage we’d booked in Rosedale Abbey wouldn’t allow us to leave the dog in the house unattended, so we had to be creative with our outings, and adapt some of our original plans – such as a day out visiting York’s museums.
 The National Railway Museum in particular is one of our favourite kid-friendly activities in North Yorkshire.

 The weather was kind for a couple of days until the fog descended, and then it was bitterly cold, and all those views that the area is quite rightly famous for disappeared from view.
 But it didn’t rain much, and that makes a real difference when you’ve kids to entertain, and a dog who can’t really go to indoor attractions.